loft-demos/vcluster-platform-demo-app-template/vind-demo-cluster/README.md

 That helper can:

 - create or upgrade `vind`
+- install vCluster Platform as part of that bootstrap
 - run local placeholder replacement
 - write the OrbStack local-domain `.env`
 - optionally bootstrap the repo into Forgejo